kfotiadou/Denoise-Galaxy-Spectra/README.md

 2. Dependencies

-In order to run the code, in this link [link](https://www.dropbox.com/sh/fkvxjfor14k4hwu/AAB20Iz0LI84NBxCoK6V9cQca?dl=0) you can download the both the data, and the Coupled Dictionaries that are utilized for our sparse decomposition.
+In order to run the code, in this link [link](https://www.dropbox.com/sh/fkvxjfor14k4hwu/AAB20Iz0LI84NBxCoK6V9cQca?dl=0) you can download the Coupled Dictionaries that are utilized for our sparse decomposition.
+In this link [link](https://www.dropbox.com/sh/bh7mhnstk393q7g/AADx6rPJt1hX_0lhMJB3AmoCa?dl=0) you can download the input data.

 3. Execution